 Abigail McNair, MS, OTR/L, CCRP, CCFT

-In 2021, having returned to University of Tennessee, Abigail completed the Certified Canine Fitness Trainer program.
+In 2021, returned to University of Tennessee and completed the Certified Canine Rehabilitation Practitioner program.
 The CCFT credentials allows her to conduct and develop canine fitness assessments and programs for working dogs, sporting dogs and companion dogs across the lifespan.

 A lifelong learner, Abigail plans to continue to learn best practices and to work creatively to meet the needs of her canine patients and their families to improve their quality of life.

 Abigail lives in Anne Arundel County with her husband, wrinkle-faced rescue dog, Clifford and silly-goose rescue dog, Wally.
 Together they enjoy hiking, swimming and soaking up the sun.
 As time and space allows, Abigail plans to fill their home with a small army of rescue animals.